16BitS3G4l/JServe/README.md

 ## To-Do List (everything that needs to be done to merit a new release)
 - (**done**) <s>Introduce middleware at some level.
 This might be as simple as creating hooks, so middleware "plug-ins" could be activated at certain places in code.
 Or, they could be more complex creatures with lifecycles and such things as I've imagined...
 We'll have to see what makes sense.</s>

-- (**not working on**) Make importing the library as easy as using respositories like Maven Central (in gradle/maven).
+- (**currently in progress**) Make importing the library as easy as using respositories like Maven Central (in gradle/maven).
 For some reason, this is something that somehow keeps getting me annoyed - after reading many many tutorials.
 I've determined the best way to proceed is just to accept it, and read directly from Maven's site on the process.

 - (**done**) <s>Resolve the issue with the public asset folder's structure.
 What JServe currently does is like flattening a list of lists (basically putting the lists (in the list) elements in the original list, thus "flattening" the list into one list, rather than a list of lists.
 Now, replace the idea of lists with directories, and a list with a root directory, and suddenly it's very analogous.</s>